Pushpamk/clean-links/README.md

 ### Manual Mode
 1. Copy a URL to your clipboard
+2. Use any of these methods:
-2. Click the extension icon or press `Ctrl+Shift+L`
+   - Click the extension icon and press "Clean URL"
+   - Press `Ctrl+Shift+L` (or `Cmd+Shift+L` on Mac)
+   - Right-click on a link or selected URL and choose "Clean and copy"
-3. Configure your cleaning preferences in the popup
+3. Configure your cleaning preferences in the popup if needed
-4. Click "Clean URL" button for instant cleaning

 ### Anti-Phishing Protection
 - Scans domains for suspicious characters (Cyrillic letters, unusual Unicode)